 The question of accessibility didn’t seem to cross of the mind of the investors with whom Matilde and her partners initially met.
-Instead, many seemed to believe that the reason young people don’t subscribe to news outlets is because they simply aren’t interested in current affairs.
+Instead, many seemed to believe that the reason young people didn’t subscribe to news outlets was because they simply weren’t interested in current affairs.
 “We went through 18 meetings where people said you guys are good, the idea is good.
 However, we don’t think young people are that interested in news.”
 Even through the faulty sound quality of a Skype call, I could hear the frustration in Matilde’s voice.
 “Many people think that young people only ever read Buzzfeed or watch videos on Snapchat.”

 Not only does Matilde disagree with such pessimistic assumptions, she is also very much opposed to the idea that journalism as a whole is in its death throes.
 “To be honest, I think this is great moment for journalism.”

 Matilde is confident that Compass offers a model for the future of the industry.
 “If you think of other content providers, with regards to music, videos, films…in the end, what works really well is a bundle subscription that gives you the best content and that allows you to get much more than a single subscription would.”

 To be honest, I think this is a great moment for journalism